 There isn't an infinite number of pricing models and each one has pros & cons depending on your value metric.
 These are some of the most common SaaS pricing models:

-Speaks for itself: create a pricing strategy based on the different features you offer.
-Once you start to build complex features into your product, you can start dividing plans into standard, pro, enterprise features.
+- Features-based: Speaks for itself: create a pricing strategy based on the different features you offer.
+Once you start to build complex features into your product, you can start dividing plans into standard, pro, enterprise features (ie. Zendesk).

-You can design your pricing based on usage.
-This again depends on your product and most importantly, your value metric.
+- Usage-based: You can design your pricing based on usage.
+This again depends on your product and most importantly, your value metric (ie. Slack, Airtable).

-None of these are mutually exclusive!
-Your pricing model can be a mix of a limited number of users and features.
+- Hybrid model: None of these are mutually exclusive!
+Your pricing model can be a mix of a limited number of users and features (ie. Hubspot, Front).

-It could be misleading at first sights but the distinction is pretty simple.
-Freemium is a marketing strategy unlike Free Trial.
+It feels misleading at first but the distinction is pretty simple.
+Freemium is a marketing strategy, unlike Free trial.
 Indeed, if you opt for freemium it is because you to make it part of your acquisition strategy among others channels.
 A Freemium plan is here to help marketing attract and convert more customers as active users.
 You offer a free access to your product in a certain limit which is not time.
 If it's about time it is a free trial.

 Freemium drives more traffics, more users more feedbacks and data but keep in mind that it doesn't mean it will generate more revenue and more qualified users.
 A lot of users are never likely to convert.